oneal2000/oneal2000.github.io/index.md

 Welcome to my homepage!
 I am Weihang Su (苏炜航), a fourth-year PhD student in the Department of Computer Science and Technology at Tsinghua University, where I am fortunate to be advised by Prof. Yiqun Liu and Assoc.
 Prof. Qingyao Ai.
 I expect to receive my Ph.D. in June 2027 and am open to research positions in academia and industry, especially in LLMs, information retrieval, and agentic AI.

-During the early stage of my PhD, I explored a broad range of research problems at the intersection of Information Retrieval and Large Language Models.
-My earlier work spans retrieval-augmented generation, hallucination detection and mitigation, knowledge editing, and legal AI.
+During the early stage of my PhD, I explored a broad range of research problems at the intersection of Information Retrieval and Large Language Models, including retrieval-augmented generation, hallucination detection and mitigation, knowledge editing, and knowledge-intensive applications.

-Since 2025, my research has gradually converged on a unified long-term agenda: **How language models and agents acquire, use, and update external knowledge and capabilities.**
+Since 2025, my research has gradually converged on a unified long-term agenda: **How can foundation models and agents continuously learn from their experience after deployment, and progressively improve their knowledge, skills, and behavior over time?**

-Within this agenda, I view **retrieval** as a foundational mechanism because it enables LLMs and agents to access scalable, potentially unbounded external knowledge and capabilities beyond what can be stored in their parameters or accommodated within a fixed context window.
-My current work, therefore, focuses on retrieval-augmented systems, agent skills, procedural capabilities, and knowledge-intensive LLM applications.
+I am particularly interested in **self-evolving agents** that operate over extremely long horizons — from hours and days to potentially weeks or months.
+Such agents must not only complete complex tasks across long sequences of interactions, but also **remember what has happened, accumulate reusable experience, acquire new skills, and improve through the process itself**.

+Towards this goal, my recent work explores mechanisms for persistent learning and capability acquisition beyond a single context window, including agent memory, reusable skills, parametric capability learning, and retrievable model updates.
+I am interested in how agents decide what to remember, what to retrieve, what to internalize, and what to learn from their trajectories, while continually adapting without catastrophic forgetting.

 ---